jemison-nlp-AnJeSt/github-NLP-project/README.md

 ### Project Summary

-In this NLP project, our team has scraped the top 3300 most-forked Linux-specific Github repositories to determine if we could build a model that can predict what programming lanugage a respository is using, based on the words contained with the README section.
+In this NLP project, our team has scraped the top 3300 most-forked Linux-specific GitHub repositories to determine if we could build a model that can predict what programming language a repository  is using, based on the words contained with the README section.
 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 ### Initial Questions